Plork/telegraf-cookbook/TESTING.md

 ## Local Delivery

-For consistent testing across the 100+ Chef managed community cookbooks we use the Delivery CLI tool and the local delivery mode.
-This allows us to remotely host a single [Delivery project.toml file](https://github.com/chef-cookbooks/community_cookbook_tools/blob/master/delivery/project.toml) that applies to all of our cookbooks.
+For consistent testing across the  cookbook we use the Delivery CLI tool and the local delivery mode.
+This allows us to remotely host a single [Delivery project.toml file](https://github.com/chef-cookbooks/community_cookbook_tools/blob/master/delivery/project.toml) that applies to all community cookbooks.

 Delivery defines testing in phases and cookbooks utilize `lint`, `syntax`, and `unit` phases.